Singapore Exchange to launch new Indian derivatives before NSE deal ends

 SGX said that along with the NSE, it will also develop a link that will allow global market participants to trade on NSE’s international exchange in the western Gujarat state, where India is developing a new financial centre and offering dollar-based derivative contracts and lower taxes.

-Reporting by Anshuman Daga
+Reporting by Anshuman Daga; Editing by Amrutha Gayathri